 Blue Moon, USA

 The Blue Moon Deposit is located in east central California within Mariposa County in the Foothills.
 The property is accessible by gravel roads off nearby paved highway.
 There are active mines in the region and was part of the original California gold rush.

 The main transmission lines and a hydroelectric power generation facility are both within one mile of the property.
 Sea ports, rail and trucking routes are all accessible.
 It’s a three hour drive to the Oakland port and a 4 hour drive to Reno, Nevada.

 Mining by Hecla Mining Company during 1943-1945 produced 55,656 tons grading 12.3% zinc, 0.36% copper, 0.48% lead, 3.75 oz/ton silver and 0.062 oz/ton gold.
 The property was actively explored and advanced by Imperial Metals, Boliden and Lac Minerals (now Barrick) in the 1980s and 1990s.

 Review, verification and analysis of the historical data has provided a NI 43-101 compliant resource estimate of the polymetallic massive sulphide deposit at its Blue Moon project.
 The technical report was co-authored by Scott Wilson and Thomas Henricksen.
-The resource estimate estimated by Gary Giroux at Blue Moon has been classified as inferred.
+The resource estimate estimated by Scott Wilson at Blue Moon has been classified as indicated and inferred.

 For resource calculation purposes, it has been assumed that the Blue Moon Deposit would likely be mined by underground methods.
 The results of the resource estimate are as follows:

 NI 43-101 Mineral Resource Estimate(*):